hansikasachdeva18/SOCUS/README.md

 After the completion of the signup or login formality on the website the user is required to share his or her response for the two undermentioned questions:

 1. What goals do you hope to achieve by completing the stated course?
+2. <br>
-2.What is your intent behind achieving that specific goal?
+3.What is your intent behind achieving that specific goal?

 Alert Box: Whenever a user tries to quit the website, an alert box gets displayed at the top which specifically mentions the goals set by the user.
 Also, the intent behind achieving those goals mentioned by the user gets displayed.
 Hence, with this functionality the user in a way gets forced to rethink about his or her vision, brainstorms his or her entire plan of action and in a re-evaluates the current progress.